mattheww/gomill/gomill_docs/sgf.rst

    Returns the root node of the game tree.

 The root node contains global properties for the game tree, and typically also contains *game-info* properties.
 It sometimes also contains *setup* properties (for example, if the game does not begin with an empty board).

 Changing the ``FF`` and ``GM`` properties is permitted, but Gomill will carry on using the FF[4] and GM[1] (Go) rules.
-Changing ``SZ`` is not permitted (unless the change leaves the effective value unchanged).
+Changing ``SZ`` is not permitted (but if the size is 19 you may remove the property).
 Changing ``CA`` is permitted (this controls the encoding used by :meth:`serialise`).

+.. rubric:: Convenience methods for tree access

-The complete game tree can be accessed from the root node, but the following convenience methods are also provided.
+The complete game tree can be accessed through the root node, but the following convenience methods are also provided.
 They return the same :class:`Tree_node` objects that would be reached via the root node.

 Some of the convenience methods are for accessing the :dfn:`leftmost` variation of the game tree.
 This is the variation which appears first in the